visgl/deck.gl/docs/layers/path-layer.md

 * Default: `1`

-The width of each path, in meters.
+The width of each path, in units specified by `widthUnits` (default meters).

 * If a number is provided, it is used as the width for all paths.
 * If a function is provided, it is called on each path to retrieve its width.